CuarzoSoftware/Heaven/README.md

 #### Heaven-Client

 API for client applications which want to display their menus in the global menu bar.
-Allow applications to send their menus to the global menu bar, update them and listen to their actions events (e.g. when an user clicks on a menu item or types a shortcut).
+Allow applications to send their menus to the global menu bar, update them and listen to their items events (e.g. when an user clicks on an action or types a shortcut).

 #### Heaven-Compositor